Hotel Atlantis by Giardino

 This hotel is already full of stories.
 Prior to the truly massive refurbishment, Steve McQueen stayed there.
 Freddie Mercury gave an impromptu performance in the bar.
 Shirley MacLaine flirted with an employee.
 And Muhammad Ali prepared for a fight there.
-This iconic landmark that has always played a central role in Zurich life.
+This iconic landmark has always played a central role in Zurich life.
 Now named the Atlantis by Giardino, this hotel will open on 1st December 2015.

 Now styled as an urban retreat, the 95-room hotel will provide a unique and indulgent alternative to the city’s current hotel offering.
 Situated in the western part of Zurich, Atlantis by Giardino is just a 15-minute drive from the city’s famous Bahnhofstrasse and within a stone’s throw of the countryside, thanks to its location on the edge of a forest at the foot of the Üetliberg mountains.
 Just look at the views from the pool in the picture above – magic!

-A Y-shaped building with three wings, the hotel is set in its own extensive grounds and will have a 25-metre heated outdoor pool, as well as an indoor pool and generously proportioned spa, alongside two restaurants and two bars, and flexible meeting space for meetings and events.
+A Y-shaped building with three wings, the hotel is set in its own extensive grounds and will have a 25-meter heated outdoor pool, as well as an indoor pool and generously proportioned spa, alongside two restaurants and two bars, and flexible meeting space for meetings and events.

 Chef Rolf Fliegeauf, one of Switzerland’s most decorated chefs who has already been awarded two Michelin stars at two of the Atlantis’ sister properties, will bring his outstanding cuisine, which combines craftsmanship and sophisticated individuality, to the city creating Ecco Zurich.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.